Datrinon/roadtrypper/README.md

 **RoadTrypper** is a web app built for the purpose of being a tool to record one's travels.
 Users can use this to to plan trips or journalize them if they've already happened.

 ### Inspiration
 The COVID-19 pandemic has everybody cooped up at home.
 That feeling of wanderlust inevitably arises, as it had for me, and I found myself awfully nostalgic for past trips I've taken.
 Unsatisfied with what Google Maps offered, I set out to build my own travel journal application.
-With this, I could record the details of my vacation to a much greater extent, allowing me to relive them more vividly.
+By combining the spatial sense received from a map with a journalization system, I can record the details of my vacation to a much greater extent, allowing me to remember and relive them more vividly.

 ***